tensorflow/community/rfcs/20210930-enable-onednn-ops.md

 When we switch to running the rewrite passes by default, users can fall back to standard TensorFlow ops by setting the environment variable `TF_ENABLE_ONEDNN_OPTS=0` instead.

 ### Supported Operations
 The table below shows operations that are already supported in TF 2.7 for each execution mode.
-We plan to gradually add support for more quantized ops from the TF-oneDNN build in the future.
+We plan to gradually add support for more quantized ops and more aggressive fusions from the TF-oneDNN build in the future.

 <table>
     <tr><th colspan=2>Ops</th><th>Eager Mode</th><th>Graph Mode</th></tr>